seanpmaxwell/Typescript-Best-Practices/README.md

   whatever();
 }

-// Lage self executing startup file that needs to be wrapped
+// Large self-executing startup file that needs to be wrapped
-// in and async function so we use away
+// in an async function so we use await
 (async () => {
   try {
     // ** Do stuff ** //